DaviFN/Travailleur/README.md

       ```bash
       make open
       ```

+      > Obs: it may be needed to run Visual Studio / Visual Studio Code as admin
    4. Open the solution explorer window, if not open already (CTRL + ALT + L hotkey)
    5. Right-click the "INSTALL" project and select "build"; wait until the build process completes